moeinfatehi/Awesome-Smart-Contract-Security/README.md

 ## 🙏 Want to Contribute?

 We welcome contributions!
 Feel free to open a pull request or reach out to us.
+For more details on how to contribute, check out our [Contribution Guidelines](./CONTRIBUTING.md).

 ---